Soay, St Kilda: Geography

-Along with the rest of the archipelago, Soay is owned by the National Trust for Scotland, managed by NatureScot as a nature reserve and is included it the St Kilda World Heritage Site.
+Along with the rest of the archipelago, Soay is owned by the National Trust for Scotland, managed by NatureScot as a nature reserve and is included in the St Kilda World Heritage Site.
 It is unlikely that this island ever had permanent habitation.
 Men from Hirta would stay for a few days while gathering wool.

 Wildlife

 Feral Soay sheep are a relict population of the first sheep brought to northern Europe around 5000BC.
 They were kept for their wool, which was plucked, not shorn, and made into tweed.
 Only occasionally were the sheep killed for meat.
 When the neighbouring island of Hirta became uninhabited, Soay sheep were introduced there too, and more recently they have become widely kept elsewhere as a livestock animal.
 Another somewhat less primitive breed, the Boreray, lives on another island in the group.

 The island's cliffs hold breeding colonies of many seabirds, including gannet, fulmar, storm petrel, Manx shearwater, razorbill, great skua, Leach's petrel and puffin.